THE CONCEPT

 SEASONAL CUISINE

-L’Inaperçu to discover books dedicated to contemporary photography while savoring refined and creative cuisine.
+L’Inaperçu to discover books on contemporary photography while savoring refined and creative cuisine.
 With roots in Italy and Argentina, consulting chef Javier Oliva offers bistronomic cuisine with Mediterranean flavors.
 For lunch and dinner, L’Inaperçu dishes made with fresh, seasonal ingredients.
 Each dish, prepared with care, is as creative as it is delicious: homemade ravioli, confit octopus, guinea fowl ballotine, Charolais beef pithiviers , banana mousse, chocolate ganache…

 A TEA ROOM